Polymetric/hexget/README.md

 # Basic Setup

+Run `bundle install` to get the required gems.

 The script will load the compiled beams into `~/.mix/beam`, so we need to get an `iex` that will load them.

 Hopefully, `iex` is just a shell script.
 If you happen to have a custom `$PATH` variable that points to `~/.local/bin`, then copy `iex` to this directory and rename it to something like `deviex`.